Fluent Bit: Official Manual

 Add_Path

-If enabled, filepath is appended to each records.
-Default value is false.
+If enabled, the path is appended to each records.
+Default: false.

 Key